 What we need more than anything else right now isn’t just to be rescued from this virus but to be rescued from death itself and the fear it lords over us, and there is not a medical breakthrough or a human expert who can offer us this rescue.
 There is only One who has defeated death.

 Because God’s children are human beings—made of flesh and blood—the Son also became flesh and blood.
 For only as a human being could he die, and only by dying could he break the power of the devil, who had the power of death.
 Only in this way could he set free all who have lived their lives as slaves to the fear of dying.
 Hebrews 2:14-15

 We have been given an incredible gift at this time…the opportunity to feel the futility of our own strength and answers.

-Don’t get me wrong, there are promising medicines and treatments concerning this particular virus and reason to hope we will be on the other side of this pandemic soon enough, but nothing can protect us from death and the fear of it: not our bank accounts, our positions, our fitness rituals, our governments, our relationships, our politics, not even our doctors, medicine, and technology.
+Don’t get me wrong, there are promising medicines and treatments concerning this particular virus and reason to hope we will get better at treating it, but nothing can protect us from death and the fear of it.

-This virus has simply put a spotlight on what has always been true but, perhaps, easily ignored, at least by a large percentage of society: our lives are a vapor and death an enemy we can’t ultimately defeat.
+This virus has simply put a spotlight on what has always been true but perhaps easily ignored: our lives are a vapor and death an enemy we can’t ultimately defeat.
 Every human being who recovers from or avoids the coronavirus will die at some point from something.

 There is only One who can save us…the Lord Jesus Christ.
 For those who place their faith in Him, death is a defeated foe.
 Those in Christ will die, but we will not perish.
 Sound like an oxymoron?
 It isn’t.
 For God’s people, death is passing from life to life.